 This lesson helps students see that rules exist to keep themselves and others safe.

-Students often complain about the many rules placed upon them by parents, school and community officials.
-This lesson is to help them see that rules exist to keep themselves and others safe.
+Students often complain about the many rules placed upon them by

 1. Explain why families, school, and communities have rules.